Dilyswww/math-424-notes/MATH 424 Honors Real Analysis.md

 >[!important] Def (Compactness)
 >A subset $K$ of a topological space $(X,\mathcal{T})$ is compact if for every open cover $\{U_{\alpha}\}_{\alpha \in A}$ of $K$, $\exists n,\alpha_1,...\alpha_n \in A$ s.t. $K \subseteq U_{\alpha_1} \cup \cdots \cup U_{\alpha_n}$

+*Any open over has a finite open subcover that covers the subset*

 Ex. any finite set $\{x_1,...,x_n\}$ is compact. if $\{U_{\alpha}\}_{\alpha \in A}$ is an open cover, then $\forall i$, $\exists \alpha_i$ s.t. $x_i \in U_{\alpha_i}$ and then $\{x_1,...,x_n\} \subseteq U_{\alpha_1} \cup \cdots \cup U_{\alpha_n}$
 Counter(?) example: $\mathbb{R}$ is not compact: $\{(n,n+2)\}_{n \in \mathbb{Z}}$ is an open cover with no finite subcover.